Promoting Your Work

 Here are some other ways you can promote your work:

-• Social Media – Having a strong online presence is a great way to reach a wider audience and start marketing yourself as a writer.
-If you haven’t already, join Twitter, Instagram, Facebook, etc. This will also allow you to stay abreast of relevant events, competitions and programmes.
+- Social Media – Having a strong online presence is a great way to reach a wider audience and start marketing yourself as a writer.
+If you haven’t already, join Twitter, Instagram, Facebook, TikTok, YouTube etc. This will also allow you to stay abreast of relevant events, competitions and programmes.
+Whether you are promoting your published work or yourself as a writer, social media is essential in order to engage with readers, other writers, publishers, agents etc. Creating a cohesive and professional account on platforms that you enjoy engaging in is essential to building a presence online – but don’t spread yourself too thin.
+Pick one or two that fit your skills best and dedicate your energy to those.

-• Have your own website – A website may be the most important tool for promoting your work.
+- Have your own website – A website may be the most important tool for promoting your work.
 It is a great way to showcase your work, along with any awards you’ve received or events you have been involved in.
+As well as being a place where you can sell your work directly, it can also be a great place to bring an audience along on your journey as a writer.
+You can include a blog section where you talk about your writing or publishing process, as well as extracts from your work or reviews of books you are reading.

-• Enter writing competitions and festivals – Winning awards and getting a bit of recognition for your work is a sure-fire way to broaden your audience.
-Keep an eye out for opportunities (hyperlink opps page) and competitions (hyperlink WC page).
+- Enter writing competitions and festivals – Winning awards and getting a bit of recognition for your work is a sure-fire way to broaden your audience.
+Keep an eye out for opportunities and competitions (find them on our website here).

 The Irish Writers Centre promotes Irish writing and Irish writers indirectly by programming courses and events of all kinds around the country and abroad.
 We also promote the work of our Members through our regular Members’ Letter.